pyamsoft/pstate-frequency/README.md

 If the p-state driver is not present in your system, the application will
 still work using the default **acpi-cpufreq** driver.

-pstate-frequency is distribution independent, and should run on all standard
-versions of Linux based operating systems which include a recent kernel (3.9+)
-and come with the set of expected core utilities, including *ls*, *grep*,
-*cat*, *wc*, *cut*, and *modprobe*.
-The system must also support the use of
-the **proc** and **sys** mounts, as found on a typical modern system.
-These
-attributes are assumed on any system attempting to use the pstate-frequency
-frontend, and support towards any system which does not conform to these
++ coreutils
+The standard GNU tools for things like cat, wc, grep, and cut.
+These are
+generally expected on all modern Linux based systems.
+If you are in a
+situation where your machine does not have these basic tools, support cannot
-normally expected features cannot be given at this time.
+be offered at this time.

++ Reading Comprehension and Understanding
 You are also expected to read and understand the settings in the configuration
 file: config.mk.
-Undertaking modification of this file is up to the user, and
-support for any kind of customization that deviates from the shipped
-configuration file will not be supported.

 ### Optional Dependencies

 + x86_energy_perf_policy
 This is used by the pstate-frequency-sleep systemd service to set the CPU to
 normal performance policy upon suspend and resume.
 It can help fix issues
 where upon resume of the system, the CPU runs at frequencies higher than